niveK77pur/midi-input.nvim/README.md

     - Stop MIDI input upon closing vim (if forgotten to stop manually with `:MidiInputStop`)
     - Find the previous chord upon entering insert/replace mode (and sets [`previous-chord`][lmi-options])
     - Find the previous key signature upon entering insert/replace mode (and sets [`key`][lmi-options])
-    - Finds arbitrary options in the lilypond source file for [llilypond-midi-input][lmi-options] which are passed as-is to the backend
+    - Finds arbitrary options in the lilypond source file for [lilypond-midi-input][lmi-options] which are passed as-is to the backend

 # Installation